aiven/aiven-docs/docs/tools/terraform/howto/upgrade-caching-valkey-terraform.md

 sidebar_label: Update Terraform configuration after Valkey upgrade
 ---

-Learn how to update your Terraform configuration after upgrading from Aiven for Caching to Aiven for Valkey™ through the Aiven Console or API.
+Update Terraform configuration and state after upgrading from Aiven for Caching to Aiven for Valkey™.
+Ensure your infrastructure setup accurately reflects the upgraded service for seamless management and deployment.

 ## Prerequisites